django/deps/draft/0000-background-workers.rst

       queue_name: str | None
       """The name of the queue the task will run on """

+      args: list
+      """The arguments to pass to the task function"""

+      kwargs: dict
+      """The keyword arguments to pass to the task function"""

       def refresh(self) -> None:
          """
          Reload the cached task data from the task store
          """
          ...

 Attributes such as ``priority`` and ``queue_name`` will reflect the values used to enqueue the task, as opposed to the defaults from the ``Task``.
 If no overridden values are provided, the value will mirror the ``Task``.